Drive sales on autopilot with ecommerce-focused featuresSee Features

 - A/B testing with and without emojis won’t cost you a thing.

 During the holiday season last year, some particular emojis stood out from the rest.
 Obviously, these were the ones most related to the holiday season:

 At Omnisend, we analyze subject lines a lot.
-See the top 20 holiday email subject lines sent in 2018 below.
+See the top 20 holiday email subject lines below.
 If you want to find more catchy, interesting and funny email subject line examples, check out our collection of the best subject lines.

 |#||Subject Line||Open Rate|